Greener pasture: RARDUJA moves against irregular migration – The Sun Nigeria

 RARDUJA International said irregular migration ought not to be, adding that it was wrong for people to travel out of the country using illegal routes.

-RARDUJA International made the call during its sensitization programme which held simultaneously yesterday in Churches in Abuja and Owerri.

-Speaking at the Redeemed Christian Church of God, Overcomers Parish, Gwarimpa, Abuja, the North Central Regional Director of RARDUJA International, Victor Ukwu, said RARDUJA was re-educating Africans on the risks and dangers of unplanned journeys abroad.
+Speaking at the Redeemed Christian Church of God, Overcomers Parish, Gwarimpa, Abuja, Duru who was represented by the North Central Regional Director of RARDUJA International, Victor Ukwu, said RARDUJA was re-educating Africans on the risks and dangers of unplanned journeys abroad.

 According to Ukwu, “It is a mental pandemic that affects many Africans.
 Many Africans believe that except they travel abroad, they cannot succeed.